5 WAYS TO TRUST YOUR HUNGER SIGNALS...AGAIN

 Mindfulness is basically the same thing as awareness.
 With mindfulness you are generating awareness of your body signals, your surroundings, your thoughts, emotions, and actions.
 This is great for people who are constantly living that go-go-go that they forget about themselves and how they are actually feeling in the moment.

 Building mindfulness takes practice, especially for people who are new to it.
 Think of it like a skill or habit; it takes time for it to become ingrained and feel natural.
 Using the hunger and fullness scale is how you can begin to quantify these ambiguous sensations going on in your body.
+(Click the image below to save the hunger and fullness scale to your device!)

 The scale looks like this.
 This is a basic interpretation of hunger and fullness.
 As the numbers go down to 0, hunger signals become more extreme and uncomfortable.
 As the numbers go up to 10, fullness signals also become more uncomfortable.
 Keep in mind, everyone’s body is different and so some people may experience different signals than this and that is ok.